ProofPath-Admin/ProofPath/docs/devlog_feb_26.md

 ****
 Disclaimer
 ****
 This is word vomit, it's completely raw and unpolished.
 I am a blunt and to the point person in real life, and I'm Australian.
-There is nothing here that other documents don't provide more coherently.
+There is nothing here that other documents don't provide more coherently and without swearing.
 ****

  An exploration of Deterministic software analysis and ADHD word vomit.